From school health checks to vaccinations, active living to parenting support you can find out more about what is on offer here.

 School nurses carry out these checks.
 Children who are identified as an unhealthy weight will be offered help and support on how to make healthy lifestyle changes.

-Find out more about the National Child Measurement Programme on the NHS Choices website (opens in a new window).
+Find out more about the National Child Measurement Programme.

 Children who are at increased risk of certain diseases may also be offered additional vaccinations.